Last reviewed 8 June 2021

-A strategy setting out priority groups for the vaccination roll-out has been developed by the Joint Committee on Vaccination and Immunisation, Advice on priority groups for COVID-19 vaccination.
-The JCVI is the expert advisory group responsible for making recommendations relating to all aspects of vaccination in the UK.
-According to the strategy, the most vulnerable must be vaccinated first, along with those that care for them.
+A strategy setting out priority groups for the vaccination roll-out was developed in December 2020 by the Joint Committee on Vaccination and Immunisation, Advice on priority groups for COVID-19 vaccination.
+The JCVI is the expert advisory group for vaccination in the UK.
+According to the strategy, the most vulnerable were initially prioritised, including care home residents and social care staff.

 The Pfizer/BioNTech vaccine was initially delivered from a limited number of hospital hubs.
 This was because it needs to kept very cold.
-The AstraZeneca vaccine is easier to deploy and is being rolled out through community vaccination centres, GP practices and “mass vaccination” hubs.
-During 2021 the availability will expand as supplies of the vaccines increase, with a growing number of sites offering vaccination.
+The AZ vaccine is easier to deploy and is being rolled out through hospitals, community vaccination centres, GP practices and “mass vaccination” hubs.

 People will be invited to be vaccinated and should wait until they receive a letter from the NHS.
 More information, and access to the national booking service, can be found on the NHS Coronavirus (COVID-19) vaccine webpage.